Pathwise turnpike and dissipativity results for discrete-time stochastic linear-quadratic optimal control problems: INTRODUCTION

 While turnpike phenomena are rather well understood in the deterministic setting, more theoretical work is needed when uncertainties enter the dynamics and the setting becomes stochastic.
 Some of the challenges here are the definition of the stochastic counterpart to the optimal steady state and the question of which objects we should work within the theoretical analysis, given that in numerical experiments one can observe turnpike properties concerning different objects like distributions, moments, or sample paths of the stochastic system, see \cite{Ou2021}.

 The contribution of this paper is twofold: On the one hand we show a pathwise turnpike phenomenon in probability for stochastic systems in which the individual paths do not converge to a steady state but are subject to continued excitation by an additive disturbance.
+As we will see in Theorem~\ref{thm_TurnpikeProb}, this pathwise turnpike behavior states that there is a specific stationary process such that with high probability the paths of near-optimal processes stay close to corresponding paths of the stationary process, except for a number of time instances independent of the optimization horizon.
 This distinguishes our results from existing ones, e.g., in \cite{Sun2022, Marimon1989, Kolokoltsov2012}, which either consider turnpike phenomena in distribution rather than pathwise or assume that the stochastic system is $L^2$-stabilizable, in contrast to our setting.
-On the other hand, we provide the -- to the best of the authors' knowledge -- first dissipativity-based analysis of a pathwise turnpike property for stochastic optimal control problems.
+On the other hand, we provide the---to the best of the authors' knowledge---first dissipativity-based analysis of a pathwise turnpike property for stochastic optimal control problems.

 We investigate this connection in the discrete-time linear-quadratic setting.
 We note that our strict dissipativity notion differs from the one recently introduced in \cite{Gros2022}, because our notion cannot be reformulated in the sense of the underlying probability measures.
 In fact, a dissipativity notion in the sense of probability measures would not be strong enough to conclude the pathwise turnpike property in probability that we achieve in this paper, cf. Remark \ref{rem_StatProbMeasure} and Section \ref{sec_DissiAndTurnppike}.